zhouzhounice/hervestDay/React源码/react-class-source-code/react-hooks/fixtures/ssr/README.md

 yarn start
 ```

-The `start` command runs a webpack dev server and a server-side rendering server in development mode with hot reloading.
+The `start` index runs a webpack dev server and a server-side rendering server in development mode with hot reloading.

 **Note: whenever you make changes to React and rebuild it, you need to re-run `yarn` in this folder:**